cvick32/youtube-recommendations/README.md

 - log into YouTube
 - watch videos and the extension will do the rest

+## How to run
+### backend
+- 1) `pip3 install flask flask-cors`
+- 2) `cd backend`
+- 3) `python3 api.py`
+### extension
+- 1) go to chrome://extensions > Load unpacked > navigate to the extension directory and select it
+- 2) go to youtube and start watching videos
+- 2.1) BUG: currently, 11/17, you have to refresh the page for it work.
+This is because youtube is a single page app and our content script, `logger.js`, currently fires on the first page load instead of when a particular event is fired, not super sure how to fix this.
 ## Data we're collecting
 We aren't collecting any personal data about you automatically.
 There are really three tiers of personal data you can give us.
 First, you can use the extension anonymously.